lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 }
 ```
 \begin{center}
 A impure function - it has a side effect.
-Not ideal, but a necessary get things done.
+Not ideal, but necessary for most systems to do anything useful.
 \end{center}

-This is *impure* because it relies on an external resource: depending on what is in the database, we may get a different result.
+This is *not* a pure function because it relies on an external resource - in this case an API and a database.
+Depending on what is in the database when it is called, we might get a different result.
 It's *unpredictable*.

-So, how does this relate to `props`?
-Well, if you think of a component as a function and the `props` as the arguments, you'll realize that given the same `props`, the component will always render the same thing.
+How does this relate to `props`?
+If you think of a component as a function and the `props` as the arguments, you'll realize that given the same `props`, the component will always render the same thing.
 It's output is deterministic.
 Since you decide what `props` are passed to the component, it's easy to test, since we know all the possible states the component can be in.

 ## The Basics